 Customer 360 Uplifts Customer Experiences and Fortifies Competitive Advantage in Retail

-Customer 360 – Data and the Digital Economy
+Customer 360 in Retail – Data and the Digital Economy

 In today’s “always on” digital world, the way that consumers buy goods and services is swiftly changing – they interact with brands on their own schedule, often online rather than in-store.
 Buying online is fast and effortless.
 The convenience of mobile devices makes the browsing, price comparison and purchase experience faster and easier for consumers.
 However, due to the expediency that the internet provides, customers have high expectations related to the buying experience and post-sale service that retailers provide.
 For brands, the pressures of online retailing present challenges of delivering the superior user experience that users expect while grappling with the business impacts of dwindling margins and higher costs of meeting customer expectations.